Away With The Steiners

 We’re going to explain all the ins and outs of packing for India below.

-You need some kind of bag to carry with you during the day when you are out and about.
 This is to carry essentials, like your passport and wallet, plus a few India-essential toiletries and things you need for an outing.

 It is best to choose a bag that zips closed and can be worn across your body so that you can see and feel it on you at all times.

 For our travels over the last five years we have always carried a backpack as a day-pack.
-Many people opt for an over-body handbag style day-pack.
-And you can certainly do that.
+Many people opt for an over-body handbag style day-pack, and you can certainly do that.

 We find – especially travelling with kids in India – that a backpack is the best option for us.

-Here is a complete updated packing list for what the kids carry in their day-packs.
-And read below about our daypack packing list (which honestly hasn’t changed much in five years of full-time travel!).
+We will detail below about our daypack packing list (which honestly hasn’t changed much in five years of full-time travel!).

 For all of our full-time travel around the world we travel with the same two backpacks the entire time.